What are overloads and permits?

 How may I request an overload or a permit for an LMC class?

 Students may request overloads and permits for some LMC courses on the OSCAR override request system.
-Permit requests will generally be considered each Monday and Thursday until registration ends.
+Permit requests will be considered intermittently throughout each registration period.
 If a course does not appear in the OSCAR system for permitting, it most likely has the waitlist function enabled.

 Do LMC classes allow waitlisting?